jedi-academy/learn-4711/data/tutorials/tut-adv01.md

 code.
 Our <code>Tasks</code> model doesn't change, and our REST controller doesn't get more complicated than this!

-##9.
+There is a hiccup, though.
+Some of what we want to do on the front-end isn't just CRUD, for instance getting validation rules.
+That would suit an RPC call instead of a RESTful call, if we wanted that to come from the backend model, and that is a job for another day.
+We will leave those in the frontend for now.

+##8.
 Are We There Yet?

-Barring hiccups, the backend should be ready for business - CRUD business, in any case.
+Barring hiccups, the backend should be ready for business.